Kazanz/NBA_PBP/README.md

 # NBA_PBP

+This was the data scraping algorithm used in the paper *Predicting NBA games in realtime: A data snapshot approach* which won best paper award for technical prototype at the 2016 Workshop on Information Technology & Systems (WITS).

+The university press release can be found here: http://www.usf.edu/business/news/articles/161221-wits-conference.aspx

+# Overview

-This script scrapes ESPN's play-by-play data to get the real-time box scores at the time of each play in the game.
+These scripts scrape ESPN's play-by-play data to get the real-time box scores at the time of each play in the game.
 Additionally it two performance measures for each player: **Unadjusted Player Effeciency Rating (uPER)** and **Performance Index Rating (PIR)**.

 Two tables are created `team_box_score` for the aggregate stats for each team and `player_box_score` for the individuals players box scores.